chandresh87/reporting-system/README.md

 * This remote call is cached in memory.
 * At the end of the read-employee-data-step, it writes data the sum of data for a given department in a step context.
 * when all the partitioned steps get completed, Step Execution Aggregator has been called.
-* Step Execution Aggregator iterate over the partitioned step context and create a list of ReportModel & set that in Job execution context.
+* Step Execution Aggregator iterate over the partitioned step context and create a list of ReportModel & set that in the job execution context.

 ```
 public class ReportModel {